jchansen925/portfolio/SubmitPR.md

      ![](OpenPR.png)

 1. In the title bar, you can give your pull request a name.
     In the text area below the title, you can add a description of what is in the pull request.
-Note that a title is required. and you cannot click on the **Create a pull request** button without giving your pull request a title.
+Note that a title is required. and you cannot click the **Create a pull request** button without giving your pull request a title.

 1. Next, open your new pull request by clicking on the green **Create a pull request** button.